|

 lead-contaminated soils.
 During the clean-up,

-which took place in the 1990s, the soil from
+which took place mostly in the 1990s, soil from

 over 700 yards was replaced.
 The soil

-as children move into houses where soils are
+as children moved into houses where soils were

 Terms: Superfund Site, smelting